 How can you help a new mom who has a baby in the neonatal intensive care unit (NICU), especially around the holidays?
 Nothing has prepared her to leave the maternity ward empty-handed.
 She is likely feeling pretty crummy as she watches other new moms being rolled out of the hospital with a brand new baby while hers is struggling in the NICU.
 Those feelings are normal but they can be overwhelming.
+Do you know a NICU family?
+Did you help them?

 Parents with babies in the NICU are usually very stressed out.
 They are having to figure out how to deal with managing life running back and forth to the hospital while juggling other responsibilities.
 New parents are busy making plans to figure out new challenges while their baby remains in the hospital.
 Trips back and forth to the hospital come with added financial woes, loss of sleep, depression, anxiety, strained relationships due to the stress, and more.